-Setting reform timeframes creates predictability of the reform and builds confidence in the process for electoral stakeholders.
-Per international best practices, fundamental elements of electoral legislation should not be open to modification less than one year before an election, to ensure that laws are set in advance and clear for all stakeholders.23 This principle should not be invoked when a legal amendment is adopted to meet international standards or to implement a recommendation made by international organization.24 Timely adoption of laws also enables operational procedures, procurement, training, and voter education to be conducted on time for the electoral cycle (see Kenya in Appendix I).
+Kenya in Appendix I).
 Due to the knock-on effects of belated reform, legal and institutional changes should ideally begin in the immediate post-electoral period.
-Freshly elected legislators may also vote on law reform more objectively than at a time when their own reelection prospects outweigh principled objectives.
+Freshly elected legislators may also vote on legal reform more objectively than at a time when their own reelection prospects outweigh principled objectives.
 Observer groups and the CENI must thus highlight the importance of timely reform to the government and the Parliament.
-Following the adoption of legal amendments, the Parliament, the CENI will have to harmonize relevant regulations and rules, develop updated manuals, conduct trainings and engage in voter education activities.
+Following the adoption of legal amendments, the Parliament and the CENI will have to harmonize relevant regulations and rules, develop updated manuals, conduct trainings and engage in voter education activities.

 When Congolese electoral stakeholders develop action plans or roadmaps for electoral reform, they should distinguish between short-term versus long-term reform measures.
-CENI members or staff could determine what improvements should be made before the local elections and/or before next general elections in 2023.
+CENI members or staff could determine what improvements should be made before the local elections or the next general elections in 2023.
 However, the CENI should sensitize stakeholders on this distinction and explain that electoral legal reform requires additional time.

-Moreover, amendment of the CENI's organic law may impact the appointment procedures of its new cohort of members, if it precedes the latter.
-Yet, assuming the CENI plays a role in electoral reform, the current uncertainty over the appointment of new members impacts the timing of reform efforts, while the timing of legal reform determines the CENI's capacity to implement and effectively deliver amendments for the next elections.
-Should appointment of the new cohort of commissioners be deferred, the current CENI leadership should already embark on regulatory reform, as long as the process is inclusive and transparent.
+Moreover, amendment of the CENI's organic law may impact the appointment procedures of its new cohort of members if it precedes the latter.
+However, assuming the CENI plays a role in electoral reform, the current uncertainty over the appointment of new members impacts the timing of reform efforts, while the timing of legal reform determines the CENI's capacity to implement and effectively deliver amendments for the next elections.
+Should appointment of the new cohort of commissioners be deferred, the current CENI leadership should embark on regulatory reform, provided the process is inclusive and transparent.

-Timing of the electoral reform should take into consideration when to hold local elections.
+Timing of the electoral reform should consider when to hold local elections.
 If local elections are called within a short timeframe, legal reform should not collide with their implementation.
 (In the past, Congolese actors have abused the reform process to manipulate the legal framework for political advantage, thereby imperiling the legitimacy of local elections from the outset.)
 Any reform that impacts the holding of local elections must thus either sufficiently precede or follow those elections.
-Still, the CENI could undertake institutional reforms in consultation with stakeholders, provided that a new CENI or interim https://www.venice.coe.int/webforms/documents/default.aspx?pdffile=CDL-AD(2002)023rev2-cor-e.
+Still, the CENI could undertake institutional reforms in consultation with stakeholders, provided that a new CENI or interim CENI leadership is appointed quickly to enable preparation for the local elections and adoption of the needed reforms (Appendix II).